beginner 20 min

 Watch the full walkthrough

-The YouTube series is the most complete end-to-end guide β€” it covers everything on this page and takes you all the way to your first working agent.
-Follow along with the video; the written notes below are a reference.
+The YouTube series is the complete guide: it covers this page and builds your first working agent.
+Follow the video.
+The notes below are reference.

-β–Ά Open the Agentic AI in Life Science playlist on YouTube
+▶ Open the Agentic AI in Life Science playlist on YouTube

 Overview